sourcegraph/deploy-sourcegraph/docs/install.md

     ```

 1. When the deployment completes, you need to make the main web server accessible over the network to external users.
 To
-    do so, connect port 30080 (or the value of `httpNodePort` in the site config) on the nodes in the cluster to the
+    do so, connect port 30080 on the nodes in the cluster to the
     Internet.
 The easiest way to do this is to add a network rule that allows ingress traffic to port 30080 on at least
     one node
     (see